 The buddleia or the butterfly bush is another one.

-In some states the buddleia is considered a invasive species (BBC) and they are trying to eradicate it.
+In some states the buddleia is considered an invasive species (BBC) and they are trying to eradicate it.

-There some non-invasive hybrids available but it’s typically considered an invasive plant in the garden.
+There are some non-invasive hybrids available but it’s typically considered an invasive plant in the garden.

 Here are a few of our favorites:

 - Lo & Behold ‘Blue Chip Jr.’ Butterfly Bush

 - Sangria Red – Buddleia x Miss Molly Butterfly Bush

 They attract butterflies hence the name butterfly bushes.